resilientdb/ResChat/Readme.md

     - Wait about 5 second, use get command to check if this message (queue) still on the chain (has not been overwritten by other users)
     - If receive queue is not empty, wait until all messages have been stored, then shut down

+## Process
+- Command Line:
+bazel-bin/service/tools/kv/api_tools/kv_service_tools scripts/deploy/config_out/client.config {set/get} {RECEIVER'S PUBLIC KEY} "{MESSAGE TYPE} {TIMESTAMP} {MESSAGE TYPE EXTENSION} {MESSAGE}"
+- MESSAGE TYPE:
+  - FRIEND: Friend request, MESSAGE TYPE EXTENTION: none, MESSAGE: Public key of the user sending the friend request
+  - REFRIEND: Reply to a friend request, MESSAGE TYPE EXTENSION: Yes/No, MESSAGE: Public key of the user sending this message (Yes if accepting the request)
+  - TEXT: Plain text message, MESSAGE TYPE EXTENSION: none, MESSAGE: String
+  - FILE: File, MESSAGE TYPE EXTENSION: Filename with extension, MESSAGE: File converted to a binary string
+  - TIMESTAMP: Timestamp when this message is sent
+- MESSAGE:
+  - Messages are stored in a class called Page
+  - Each Page contains 20 chat histories
+  - Sender and receiver will obtain some shared Pages
+  - When it reaches to 20 messages, sender of the 21th message will create a new page
+  - When user want to send message, sender will first get current page from the chain, sort the page based on timestamp.
+Then, write the message this user want to send, and set this page on the chain
+  - When user want to read message, receiver will get current page from the chain, and read the page
+    - If the current page is full, receiver will automatically try to get next page({PAGE_NAME}{PAGE_NUM + 1}).
+If there is nothing on next page, it will be all set, if there is a next page, receiver will update local page number(plus one)
+  - System default will contain two pages at the same time, user can load previous pages(chatting history)
+  - In this way, sender and receiver's chat history will all on the chain.
+Also, it can handle when receiver is offline.